How do you decide what platform to build your photography website on?

 Don’t forget that building a photography business is not just about choosing a website platform!
 That’s the easy part, anyone can set-up a quick site these days.

-Instead, you should be asking yourself the hard questions by reading this free guide: Photography website planning guide: find the clarity you need before building a strong online business
+Instead, you should be asking yourself the hard questions by getting the Photography business & website planning guides.

 There is no general solution for everyone.
 You need to think about your needs for the site and do a bit of research into the platforms above.
 You’ll take a final decision based on: